vmmc2/vmmc2/README.md

 ### Hello there!
-* Computer Engineer student at Universidade Federal de Pernambuco, Brazil.
+* Computer Engineer student at Universidade Federal de Pernambuco.
 * Deep Learning Researcher at Project Samsung.

 ### About me: